Scott Riswold

 Scott holds an Executive MBA from London Business School, where he also completed the Global Executive Programme in Singapore.
 His academic work includes an MSc in Economics from SOAS, University of London and an MSc in Taxation from Arizona State University.
 He is a member of the SOAS Arbitration and Dispute Resolution Centre.
 He speaks Mandarin Chinese.

-Twenty years of active diplomatic service across nine postings produced something specific.
+Thirty years of active diplomatic service across nine postings produced something specific.
 The relationships, the cultural intelligence, the access, the judgment that cannot be manufactured on demand and cannot be acquired any other way.
 The ability to read what is not being said before it has been said.
 The composure that remains the default state when everything around it is not.

 His resting heart rate does not change in a crisis.